 Chemistry Professor Margaret Kerr, Ph.D., received the second annual Deans’ Lecture Award this fall in recognition of her extensive research, scholarship, and curriculum development in the field of green chemistry.
-The Deans’ Lecture Award usually involves a special dinner followed by a lecture by the honoree as part of the Faculty Showcase of Scholarship and Creativity.
-Due to the pandemic, that lecture may be rescheduled to late spring, according to Provost Lois Wims, Ph.D.
+As part of the award, Professor Kerr will give a virtual lecture on Thursday, Dec.
+10, at 5:30 pm.
+Register here to get instructions on how to view the lecture.

 Kerr was honored for her research and teaching, as well as her success in developing green chemistry curricula at the college and K-12 levels, both at Worcester State and in Thailand.